Kate Middleton, Camilla Parker Bowles Feud Fueled By Queen? Prince William Also Stars In Real Game Of Thrones

 “Prince Charles, 68, laid the wreath…on behalf of the country, a signal of a shift in royal duties towards the heir to the throne.”

 Taking the spotlight behind Prince Charles, wreaths were also placed by Prince William, the Duke of Cambridge, and Prince Harry.
 Joining the royal family, British Prime Minister Theresa May and political leader Jeremy Corbyn took part in the event.
-Crowds swarmed as veterans from wars including the Second World War marched in a procession past the Cenotaph.
+Crowds swarmed as veterans from wars, including the Second World War, marched in a procession past the Cenotaph.

 Prince William, Prince Harry Join Kate Middleton In Plot Against Charles And Camilla Parker Bowles?